-How long will my short sale take?
+How long will the short sale process take?
 While all short sales are different, you can expect an average short sale to last 4-5 months from list to close.
-Now mind you, I have had short sales approved in 10 days, and I have had short sales that took over a year to have approved, but most traditional short sales will usually fall into these general time frames:
+Now mind you, I have had short sales approved in 10 days, and I have had short sales that took over a year to have approved, but most traditional short sales will usually fall into some general time frames...

 SHORT SALE APPROVAL TIMELINE

 Before your lender will consider the short sale, the property will need to be marketed and a buyer secured.
 Pricing and marketing should be aggressive, and I generally recommend price reductions every 2-3 weeks depending on property activity.
 The timeline to secure a buyer will have the most variation depending on market conditions and price, but currently my average listing goes under contract within the first month.